a-stoeva/softuni-angular-exam-project/README.md

    - CSS (custom styling)
    - HTTP Interceptors

-8. How to run the project
+11. How to run the project

    8.1.
 Clone the repository

    8.2.
 Install dependencies for and run client

         npm install
         ng serve

    8.3.
-Install and run backend:
+Install and run backend

         npm install
         npm run client
         npm run build